 The Farm has the biggest variety of animals at the Zoo.
 Farm animals, as well as exotic creatures from all over the world can be found here.
 The ZooFarm isn’t just for kids, it’s for people of all ages who love to interact with all types of cute animals!
-Moo with the cows, feel the fuzzy fur of a sheep or the thick hair of a pig, watch the cavies jump or the prairie dogs dig holes, check out what’s inside the rodent barn, and during the summer, brush your favorite goats in the goat yard!
+Moo with the cows, feel the fuzzy fur of a sheep or the thick hair of a pig, watch the cavies jump, check out what’s inside the rodent barn, and during the summer, brush your favorite goats in the goat yard!
 Be sure to be cautious, these animals love nibbling on just about anything, including fingers!

 Scientific Name: Lama pacos

 Found In: Central and southern Andes from Peru to Argentina

 Size: Alpacas can weigh from 121 to 143 lbs and grow 47 to 89 inches length.

 Diet: Its diet consist of grasses, cushy plants, and woody shrubs.

 Threat Level: No Special Status